nus-ncl/OctoBot/Octo-Bot/healthcare-web-bot/Docs/Usage.md

-  -b bot                Number of credentials for the choosen role -u username           Username to be used for login -p password           Password to be used for login -m mode of execution  Mode for bot to be executed
+  -b bot                Number of credentials for the choosen role -u username           Username to be used for login -p password           Password to be used for login -m mode of execution  Mode for bot to be executed(daemon | non-daemon)
 ```

 # Examples